-14. If you would like us to ask the independent adjudicator to consider your complaint you must contact us by email to the CDRS email address: complaints@afcra.com or through the CDRS e-forms portal: CUSTOMER DISPUTE RESOLUTION SCHEME E-FORM.
+14. If you would like us to ask the independent adjudicator to consider your complaint you must contact us by email to the CDRS email address: complaints@afcra.com or Complaints@cdrs.org.qa or through the CDRS e-forms portal: CUSTOMER DISPUTE RESOLUTION SCHEME E-FORM.